DawnPaladin/lancer-name-generator/README.md

 ## Contributing

-Presently the tool knows names from the top ten countries by population.
+Presently the tool knows names from the top 15 countries by population.
 Much of humanity is still unrepresented.
 I'd like to fix this, and I need your help!

 To add names from a region of the world, you need to create a JSON file. ([This site](https://jsoneditoronline.org/) is useful for editing JSON files.)
 Here's how [the file](/src/regions/Template.json) should be laid out: